-These insects MUST be shipped overnight.
+Hypoaspis Information These are live insects and MUST be shipped OVERNIGHT.
 No USPS or ground shipping.

 Hypoaspis is a native species of soil-dwelling mites which feed on small insects and mites.
 Adults are tan in color and less than 1 mm long.
 Hypoaspis are used primarily to control young larvae of fungus gnats in the soil or planting media.
 They also help control soil stages of thrips and may account for up to 30% of thrips control.
 Hypoaspis does not control shore flies of moth flies, but will feed on other soil organisms such as springtails and root mealybugs.
 They have been used successfully in bedding and potted plant production, seedling and cutting propagation and poinsettia stock.
 Hypoaspis adapts well to the various growth media and capillary mats used in plant production, but do not survive freezing of flooding conditions.

 LIFECYCLE: The complete life cycle takes about 18 days at 20°C (68°F).
 The sex ratio is equal, 1:1 females to males.
 Hypoaspis eggs hatch in 2 to 3 days into young numphs.
 Each Hypoaspis consumes 1 to 5 prey per day.
 It can also survive as a scavenger, feeding on algae and plant debris.
 Populations will naturally fluctuate throughout the growing season.